 Wine Tasting Party Music

-You can choose any genre of music that your guests prefer…but since you usually want people to mingle and talk during a wine tasting party, keeping the volume at a level where people can still hear other helps.
+You can choose any type of music that your guests prefer…but since you usually want people to mingle and talk during a wine tasting party, keeping the volume at a level where people can still hear each other helps.

 I also like to use a music app like Pandora for parties…set it to the type of music you want it to play and you don’t have to worry about it.

 My favorite for wine tasting parties is the “Ella Fitzgerald and Louis Armstrong” channel…it just seems to have the right “vibe” for this type of event.